rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 [German Version](../de/gradle_minecraft_basic_and_advanced.md)

-This blog post is about developing Minecraft plugins for paper and spigot servers using Gradle.
+This blog post is about developing Minecraft plugins for Paper and Spigot servers using Gradle.
 The Minecraft community has built a huge ecosystem for Minecraft around the Gradle build tool.
 Instead of throwing a sample Gradle file at you, we will go through this step by step.
 We will start with the basic Gradle layout, set up repositories and dependencies, and move on to plugins.
 <!-- more -->

-## What is gradle?
+## What is Gradle?

 Gradle is a project management system or build tool.
 It basically takes care of your build process, resolves dependencies, runs tests and can do all sorts of things, even start a Minecraft server.